cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 In the list of uncertainties the interpretation of the values for `shape` lines is a bit different from `lnN`.
 The effect can be "-" or 0 for no effect, 1 for normal effect, and possibly something different from 1 to test larger or smaller effects (in that case, the unit Gaussian is scaled by that factor before using it as parameter for the interpolation).

-CAREFUL FROM HERE IS EXERCISE!
-I NEED TO VERIFY THE FLOW.
-Maybe we can even skip this part and provide directly the card?

 **Tasks and questions:**